BHARATISINGHCHAUHAN/HR-Employee-Attrition-Analysis/README.md

 - How does overtime affect attrition?
 - Does business travel impact attrition?
 - How does job satisfaction relate to    attrition?
-- Which employees earn above the company average salary?
+- Which department have the highest average monthly income?

 ## Key Insights
 - Total Employees: 1,470